 - Spanish chorizo is available at good grocery stores or specialty food markets.
 The beautiful red coloring it gives to the oil in which it is cooked comes from its large quantity of paprika.
 This stew also makes a great appetizer or an accompaniment for grilled shrimp.
 You can substitute sea bass or grouper for the halibut.

-Pan-Roasted Halibut with an Iberian Stew of Chickpeas, Chorizo, and Cabbage Recipe © 2003 Kevin Garvin.
+Pan-Roasted Halibut, Chickpeas and Chorizo Recipe © 2003 Kevin Garvin.
 Photo © 2003 Ellen Silverman.
 All rights reserved.